 This NordVPN review is an in-depth summary of test results and research.
 Here is a brief overview of my findings:

 Pros of NordVPN

-- Strong privacy features
+- Strong privacy and security features

 - Secure apps with no leaks

 - Large server network (with no virtual locations)

 - NordVPN based in Panama (good privacy jurisdiction)

 - Security upgrades for 2020 and beyond

 - Works great with Netflix

 - Big discounts only available for longer subscriptions